isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Buildings.md

 As part of the SGBMP’s second target under the “80-80-80 in 2030” for 80% of our new developments by GFA in 2030 to be SLE, BCA works with various stakeholders and taps on various policy levers to drive demand for SLE buildings.
 Through these levers, we can build industry capability in developing SLE buildings, provide use cases for the private sector to take reference from, and bring SLE buildings into the mainstream.

 Under the [GreenGov.SG initiative](https://www.greenplan.gov.sg/key-focus-areas/green-government/), the Government is taking the lead to drive wider adoption of SLE buildings.
 All new and existing public sector buildings are required to achieve GM Platinum SLE standards or equivalent.
-In addition, new private developments on strategic Government Land Sales (GLS) sites will minimally be required to deliver energy performance equivalent to SLE.
+In addition, new private developments on strategic Government Land Sales sites will minimally be required to deliver energy performance equivalent to SLE.

 In Jurong Lake District (JLD), a new growth area in western Singapore that aspires to become a world-class sustainability district, all new developments will be required to meet SLE standards, with some achieving Zero Energy standards as technology improves, and will be required to use the district cooling system, which improves energy efficiency.
 JLD aims to achieve net zero emissions for new developments around 2045.